-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will increase by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these careers are growing so rapidly.
-One is homeowners tapping into government refunds to purchase more energy-efficient comfort systems.
+There are a few reasons why these careers are growing so rapidly.
+One is homeowners using government rebates to upgrade to more energy-efficient comfort systems.
 Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a property shortage that’s driven a boost in new construction homes.
+In conclusion, there’s the red-hot home market and a property shortage that’s driven a boost in new construction houses.

-A HVAC technician is an individual who services, installs and maintains heating and cooling equipment.
-Most work with both homeowners and business owners.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners